 And they’d told him about Health & Safety, and about how it was more than their jobs were worth.
 But then one day, not long after, when the rain was sheeting over Thamesmead and the Barrier nothing but a lumpy shadow through the mist, they’d relented, and told him to just sit quietly.
 And that’s how it had been ever since – they all knew him now, and no one asked questions.
-He’d usually make half a dozen or so round trips before disembarking, then wander over for a half at the Harry before heading back to the Chestnuts for tea.
+He’d usually make five or six round trips before disembarking, then wander over for a half at the Harry before heading back to the Chestnuts for tea.

 Except he couldn’t go to the Harry any more, because the Harry had been burnt down.
 How could they do that?
 Stupid little idiots.
 And where was he supposed to go now?
 He’d tried some of the other pubs, but they were full of loud music and men with faces like fists who didn’t seem to want an old man sitting quietly in the corner.
 Once, filled with a sudden spirit of adventure, he’d gone in McDonald’s; sitting in a bolted plastic chair sipping insipid tea from a polystyrene cup and chewing something sweet and prickly that the girl behind the counter had assured him was an apple pie, he’d looked out at the rain falling over Powis Street and thought: “Is this what people do?”